wallmat/MadLibs/README.md

 application to do that automatically for her based on what she includes in three files.

 ## How To
-You can put whatever you want in the three files located in the "StreamingAssets" folder You can open the project in Unity, go to the Master scene under "Assets/scenes" and run the editor.
+You can put whatever you want in the three files located in the "StreamingAssets" folder.
+You can open the project in Unity, go to the Master scene under "Assets/scenes" and run the editor.

 Or